Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 	PocoDimension w, PocoDimension h);
 ```

 `PocoDrawFrame` renders a compressed image stored in the Moddable variant of the ColorCell algorithm.
 The image to render is pointed to by the `data` argument with a byte count specified by the `dataSize` argument.
-The image is rendered at the location specified specified by the `x` and `y` arguments.
+The image is rendered at the location specified by the `x` and `y` arguments.
 The source dimensions (unclipped size) of the compressed image are given by the `w` and `h` arguments.

 ##### `PocoClipPush`